Philippians 1:3

-Of the letters that Paul wrote, six were written from prison.
-It is an astonishing thought to think of how much of Paul’s writing ministry took place in jail.
-He wrote Ephesians, Philippians, Colossians, Philemon, Hebrews (if Paul wrote Hebrews), and II Timothy while incarcerated.
+Of the letters that Paul wrote, five were from prison.
+It is astonishing to think of how much of Paul’s writing ministry took place in jail.
+He wrote Ephesians, Philippians, Colossians, Philemon, and 2 Timothy while incarcerated.
 Paul would not let himself give way to self-pity.
-As a result we have this jubilant letter of joy.
+As a result, we have this jubilant letter of joy.

-1:3 begins the body of the letter, since verses 1 and 2 were the salutation.
-This paragraph runs from verse 3 to 11, Paul’s prayer for the saints.
+This verse begins the body of the letter; verses 1 and 2 were the salutation.
+This paragraph (Paul’s prayer for the saints) runs from verse 3 to 11.

-Paul begins his prayer with thanksgiving.
-Whenever a group is worthy of his thanks he begins this way.
-There is only one group of churches for which Paul does not thank God–the Galatians.
+Paul began his prayer with thanksgiving.
+Whenever a group was worthy of his thanks, he began this way.
+There was only one group of churches for which Paul did not thank God–the Galatians.
 He just could not bring himself to thank God for them because of their doctrinal error.

 “upon every remembrance of you”

 “Every time I remember you, every time I think of you, I thank God.”
 Paul’s capacity for thanks was vast.
-Paul and the Philippians were separated by hundreds of miles and for a number of years, yet his faculty for thanking God for them remained.
-The Philippians must have been a wonderful church with a great testimony, to impress Paul so.
+Hundreds of miles separated Paul and the Philippians and for several years, yet his faculty for thanking God for them remained.
+The Philippians must have been a wonderful church with a great testimony to impress Paul so.
 It would be a wonderful thing for other people to say of us, “I thank God for that person.
-I thank God that I met those people; what a blessing they have been to me.”
+I thank God that I met him.
+What a blessing she has been to me.”

 “Upon” does not mean “at.”
-Paul does not thank God at every remembrance of the Philippians.
+Paul did not thank God at every remembrance of the Philippians.
 It means “on the basis of.”
-That is, the Philippians form the basis for Paul’s thanksgiving.
+That is, the Philippians formed the basis for Paul’s thanksgiving.

-There were unpleasant memories in Philippi if Paul cared to dwell on them–the rage of the masters of the girl set free from demons, and the conduct of the city officials and populace toward Paul.
-Currently two women were locked in a bitter battle (4:2).
+There were unpleasant memories in Philippi if Paul cared to dwell on them–the rage of the masters of the girl set free from demons and the conduct of the city officials and populace toward Paul.
+Currently, two women were locked in a bitter battle (4:2).
 Paul chose not to remember the petty irritations.
 Gratitude springs out of what we choose to think about.
-A common fault of the believer is to fail to thank God for the common courtesies and favors of life.
+A typical fault of the believer is to fail to thank God for the common courtesies and favors of life.

-“Every remembrance of you.”
-The Greek indicates that Paul thanked God for his entire connection with the Philippians.
+The Greek indicates that Paul thanked God for his entire connection with them.

-Principle: It is important to recognize that our current blessings are from God.
-That recognition is a capacity or faculty for appreciation of what God has brought into our lives.
+It is important to recognize our current blessings are from God.
+That recognition is a capacity or faculty for the appreciation of what God has brought into our lives.

-Application: The word “thank” is in the present tense in the Greek, and indicates a constant thankfulness.
-Do we intentionally and on a daily basis develop our capacity for appreciation for what God is doing in our lives?
+The word “thank” is in the present tense in Greek and indicates a constant thankfulness.
+Do we intentionally and daily develop our capacity for appreciation for what God is doing in our lives?

 Grace and Peace to you from Kelowna.